Alex4386/turnoff-namuwiki/firefox_addon_team_README.md

 Hello, Thanks for auditing my software on your awesome firefox ecosystem.

-This is the steps for creating reproducable build on your system:
+These are the steps for creating reproducable build on your system:

 ## Table of Content
 * [macOS and Linux](#macOS-and-Linux)